 Squier Paranormal Super-Sonic - $349

-The original reverse-offset Super-Sonic actually began life as a Squier model launched in 1997.
+The original reverse-offset Super-Sonic actually began life as a Squier guitar launched in 1997.
 This latest version features dual Atomic humbuckers, a C-shape neck profile, narrow 1.5” nut width and vintage-style tremolo.
 Not to mention that ace reverse headstock.

 Squier Paranormal Cabronita Telecaster Thinline - $399